-• The rate of pay for interns in the program will be reassessed and possibly amended after the public release of minimum wage guidance by the City and County of Los Angeles in January 2024.
-All grant amounts listed below will be amended as necessary should the minimum wage in the city or county of Los Angeles be raised above \$16.90 an hour.
-Additional guidance will be provided to awarded grantees at that time.

-- Interns are paid six thousand seven hundred and sixty dollars (\$6,760) for the 400-hour internship (\$16.90 an hour), unless the organizations local jurisdiction has a higher minimum wage, in which case the higher minimum wage would prevail.
-Any overages resulting from rate of pay higher than \$16.90 an hour must be covered by the organization; organizations who qualify to receive the administrative stipend from the program may use those funds to cover the overage.
+- The rate of pay for interns in the program will be reassessed and possibly amended after the public release of minimum wage guidance by the City and County of Los Angeles in January 2025.
+All grant amounts listed below will be amended as necessary should the minimum wage in the city or county of Los Angeles be raised above \$17.28 an hour.
+Additional guidance will be provided to awarded grantees at that time. - Interns are paid six thousand nine hundred and twelve dollars (\$6,912) for the 400-hour internship (\$17.28 an hour), unless the organizations local jurisdiction has a higher minimum wage, in which case the higher minimum wage would prevail.
+Any overages resulting from rate of pay higher than \$17.28 an hour must be covered by the organization; organizations who qualify to receive the administrative stipend from the program may use those funds to cover the overage.
 A lesser rate of pay or fewer hours of service cannot be negotiated. - Interns must be paid on a regular schedule.
 Weekly or biweekly payment is strongly preferred.
-If necessary, and with the intern's prior agreement, organizations may distribute pay monthly. - Under no circumstances should an intern go unpaid for longer than two weeks, unless it is otherwise agreed upon by the intern and the organization to be paid on a monthly basis. - The six thousand seven hundred and sixty dollars (\$6,760) or higher payment is taxable income for interns.
+If necessary, and with the intern's prior agreement, organizations may distribute pay monthly. - Under no circumstances should an intern go unpaid for longer than two weeks, unless it is otherwise agreed upon by the intern and the organization to be paid on a monthly basis. - The six thousand nine hundred and twelve dollars (\$6,912) or higher payment is taxable income for interns.
 All organizations are strongly encouraged to put interns on payroll, deducting all applicable employee taxes, and paying them on the same schedule as staff.
 Organizations are responsible for clarifying the payment schedule with interns and must comply with all applicable labor laws.
 For more information visit, https://edd.ca.gov/employers.htm. - Payment and work schedule must be discussed with the intern before the internship begins.
 This discussion should include the payment schedule and any required payroll deductions and paperwork.
-The discussion must be documented on the "Intern - Organization Agreement Form," which must be signed by both organization and intern and returned to Arts and Culture within three (3) days of the intern's start date. - Should the intern not complete the full internship, the arts organization is responsible for notifying Arts and Culture before the intern's last day.
-In addition, the organization must reimburse the County for the remaining grant balance within 10 days of the intern's final day of work at the organization.
+The discussion must be documented on the "Intern - Organization Agreement Form," which must be signed by both organization and intern and returned to Arts and Culture within the first week of the internship. - Should the intern not complete the full internship, the arts organization is responsible for notifying Arts and Culture before the intern's last day.
+In addition, the organization must reimburse the County for the remaining grant balance within 30 days of the intern's final day of work at the organization.